Kurumoch International Airport: Terminal A

 Also known as the main terminal and the departure building, Terminal A is the most widely used facility of the entire airport.
 Terminal A finished construction in 1993, but underwent major renovations in 1998 and 2004.
 The building is 11,340 m2 and consists of 3 floors: the underground floor, floor 1 and floor 2. the main terminal serves as the departure for international and domestic flights (including baggage handling for departure flights) and as an air traffic control tower.
-Additionally, most of JSC International Airport "Kurumoch"'s offices are located in terminal A. Altogether, Terminal A has a capacity of 750 passenger per hour.
-The domestic zone has a capacity of 600 passengers per hour, whilst the international terminal can handle 150 passengers per hour.
+Additionally, most of JSC International Airport "Kurumoch"'s offices are located in terminal A. Altogether, Terminal A has a capacity of 750 passengers per hour.
+The domestic zone has a capacity of 600 passengers per hour, while the international terminal can handle 150 passengers per hour.

 Renovations within the terminal have been made as recently as spring 2014.
 Floor 1 consists of 8 check-in desks for domestic departures and 6 for international and the domestic departure lounge.
 Floor 2 has a variety of air company offices, the international departure zone and staff rooms.